Arnabdaw/Portfolio/README.md

-# Plz open the index folder to see the code
+# Plz open the index.html folder to see the code